-Since the headend must play out the digital samples at fixed rate, the rate of samples received from the RPD needs to match the CCAP Core rate such that the FIFO buffers in the CCAP Core do not overflow or underrun.
-Alternatively stated, the CCAP Core and the RPD must remain frequency locked.
+Since the headend plays out the digital samples at fixed rate, the rate of samples received from the RPD needs to match the CCAP Core rate such that the FIFO buffers in the CCAP Core do not overflow or underrun.
+Alternatively stated, the CCAP Core and the RPD are to remain frequency locked.